 The first two generations of the Audi A3 were based on the Volkswagen Group A platform, while the third and fourth generations use the Volkswagen Group MQB platform.

-The A3 was initially available only with a three-door hatchback body, to present a more sporty image than the Golf, in both front and four-wheel drive.
-The inline four-cylinder engines were transversely mounted.
-The Audi A3 was the eighth model in the Audi lineup to use five valves per cylinder.
+Initially, the A3 was only available as a three-door hatchback; this was done to give the model a sportier image and differentiate it from the Golf.
+Offered with transversely mounted inline four-cylinder engines in both front and quattro four-wheel drive, the A3 was Audi's eighth model to have five valves per cylinder.
 The dashboard was also used by the first generation SEAT León and second generation SEAT Toledo.

-The United Kingdom market first received the Audi A3 in November 1996.
+The United Kingdom received the Audi A3 in November 1996.

-In 1999 Audi expanded the range with the introduction of more powerful versions: a 1.8 turbo rated 180 PS (132 kW; 178 hp), and a 1.9 TDI diesel engine with unit injector "Pumpe Düse" (PD) technology and variable geometry turbocharger.
-The four-wheel-drive A3 1.8T quattro used either the 150 PS (110 kW; 148 hp) or 180 PS (132 kW; 178 hp) engine, and the same Haldex Traction-based four-wheel-drive system as the Audi S3 and the Audi TT.
-Also in 1999, Audi also introduced a five-door body.
+In 1999, Audi expanded the A3 range with the introduction of a five-door hatch and two new engine options; a 1.8 L turbocharged inline four-cylinder rated at 180 PS (132 kW; 178 hp), and a 1.9 L TDI diesel with unit injector "Pumpe Düse" (PD) technology and a variable geometry turbocharger.
+The four-wheel drive A3 1.8T Quattro used either the 150 PS (110 kW; 148 hp) or 180 PS (132 kW; 178 hp) engine, and the same Haldex Traction-based quattro system as the Audi S3 and Audi TT.

-Audi's electronic stability control, traction-control, and brake force distribution computer became standard equipment in some countries.
+With this update, Audi's electronic stability control, traction-control, and brake force distribution systems became standard in some countries.

-Although the first-generation Audi A3 was replaced in Europe in 2003, the first generation model continued to be sold in some markets.
-Production of the first generation model stopped in Brazil in 2006.
+Although the first generation Audi A3 was replaced in Europe in 2003, it continued to be sold in select markets; Brazilian production of Typ 8L A3 continued until 2006.

-Euro NCAP rating of 4 out of 5 stars.
+The first generation A3 received a Euro NCAP rating of 4 out of 5 stars.
 Their evaluation concluded "the column lock, adjuster lever and bracket presented hazards in the knee impact area for the driver.
 These could cause high loads on his upper legs and damage to his knees."
-The A3 also provides almost no protection to pedestrians, giving it two stars out of a possible four.
+The A3 also provided minimal protection for pedestrians, and received two stars out of a possible four.

 The S3 was sold in Europe, Japan, Mexico, South Africa, Australia, and New Zealand.

 Options include a Bose sound system, boot/trunk or in-dash mounted 6-disc CD changer, metallic paint, 18-inch 9-spoke RSTT wheels, glass sunroof, centre arm rest, privacy glass (B-pillar backwards), auto-dimming rear-view mirror, parking assist, luggage net, heated front seats, cruise control, aluminium door mirror casings and part leather/Alcantara (blue/silver/yellow) combination seat coverings.
-These items are standard in some export markets.
+Some of these items are standard in certain export markets.

 At the 2003 Geneva Motor Show, Audi launched the second generation of the A3, the Typ 8P, designed by Gary Telaak during 2000 (however, the final design was frozen in 2001).
 Originally launched only as a three-door hatchback with four-cylinder engines, it featured a new automobile platform (the PQ35 platform), a redesigned and more spacious interior, new petrol engines with Fuel Stratified Injection (FSI), and standard six-speed manual gearboxes (except on the base 1.6 petrol and 1.9 diesel).